Hypergear/UCL_Dissertation/Proposal/proposal.md

                 From a financial and investment point of view, building a route with the minimized cost of production also needs to be considered.
                 Some routes can carry more data than others, in some use cases, people want to transfer a large amount of data via the submarine cable.
 Thus finding the route with the highest data transfer capacity is important.
-        Outline the importance of the landing point in the global submarine cable network Some landing points are played as the data exchange centre(switcher) which gives higher value on the network.
+        Outline the importance of the landing point in the global submarine cable network Some landing points are played as the data exchange centre(eg. switch in computer network), which gives higher value on the network.
 The network stability will severely be damaged if some failure happens in these places.
             Underlying the assumption of longer distance between two points, more likely the chance the communication failure will be.
 To what extent does this idea gives true on the submarine cable.
             These locations can be measured by centrality and betweenness. will adapt to a global submarine cable.